DryTide Owner’s Manual

 DryTide bags and backpacks are made out of very sturdy material but still punctures can happen, so make sure that you check your bag or backpack before using it in extremely wet conditions (floating in water etc…).

-Zippers
+Waterproof Zippers

-IMPORTANT!
-All the DryTide bags and backpacks use special waterproof zippers on external pockets.
-These zippers will keep the water out in heaviest of rains and will even stop the water for a while if you drop your bag into the sea.
+All the DryTide bags and backpacks use special waterproof zippers on most of external pockets (for some small pockets it does not make sense).
+These zippers will keep the water out in heaviest of rains and will even stop the water for a while if you drop your bag into the sea and the zipper is pushed underwater.
+For the zipper to function properly it is important that you close the zippers all the way to the end.

 Taking Care of DryTide Bags and Backpacks

-Punctures
+Avoiding Punctures

 Washing Instructions